 "It is God's will that you should be sanctified: that you should avoid sexual immorality" (1 Thessalonians 4:3).

-Why would God reveal his specific will for you when you are not obeying his obvious will for you?
+Is God withholding His specific will for you because you are not obeying His obvious will for you?
 For example, if you are sleeping with your boyfriend, know this is not God's will for you.
-You have stepped out of the place of obediently seeking him and have chosen to make decisions based on your own desires.
+You have stepped out of the place of obediently seeking Him and have chosen to make decisions based on your own desires.
+Friend, if this is you, God's arms are open to you waiting for you to follow Him in every area of your life.
+If you know you are not obeying Him in your current relationship, confess your sin and choose to trust Him.

-If you really want God to direct your steps toward the right man, be obedient to all you know he's asked of you.
-Read his Word, be faithful in prayer, keep your mind and your body pure, and give thanks for your current circumstances.
+If you really want God to direct your steps toward the right man, be obedient to all you know He's asked of you.
+Read His Word, be faithful in prayer, commit yourself to sexual integrity, surrender your struggles to the Lord, and give thanks for your current circumstances.
 God speaks to hearts that are prepared to listen and obey.

 There are general principles of wisdom that can help you in dating and choosing a spouse.
 For example, it is wise to know a person for at least a year before making the commitment of marriage.
 You should meet his family and see him in many different types of circumstances.
 Take advantage of great books like Gary Thomas' book, The Sacred Search.